grafana/tempo-operator/docs/operator/api.md

 <em>(Optional)</em>

-<p>MaxSearchDuration defines the maximum search duration.
+<p>MaxSearchDuration defines the maximum allowed time range for a search.
 If this value is not set, then spec.search.maxDuration is used.</p>

 </td>